iKevinShah/lightweight-css/README.md

+### Update: Archiving this project.
+Using tailwind css (and the ecosystem) for new projects

+---

 # Lightweight-CSS
 Lightweight CSS - Ready to be used in projects.

 [For Complete Reference](https://ikevinshah.github.io/lightweight-css/dist/)

 Changes in 0.8.3:
 * Changed spacing on mobile and non-mobile.